StinkyDubeau/hogs-api/README.md

 Prerequisites:
 - Nodejs (v16 or higher)
-- An open port (of your choice, but our interal applications will prefer port 3001).
+- An open port (of your choice, but our internal applications will prefer port 3001).

 1. Navigate to a desired directory and clone: